arm-university/PPT-branding-tool/README.md

 * When mapping a presentation, the new template will be applied to the selected presentation

 ## PPT folder structure
-* pptx_linuxV1 folder: In this folder you will find  first prototype of the PPT tool
+* pptx_linuxV1 folder: In this folder you will find  first prototype of the PowerPoint branding tool
   * dogs folder: a folder containing images of dogs
   * template folder: a folder containing templates examples for mapping lectures
   * mappingPresentationEdu.py: first version of the method for mapping presentation using https://python-pptx.readthedocs.io/en/latest/